-Over 80% of Americans have at least one cavity by the time they turn 34 years old1.
+Did you know over 80% of Americans1 have at least one cavity by the time they turn 34 years old.
 If that statistic sounds alarming, you can take some solace in knowing that tooth decay is avoidable with preventative dental care.
-It’s also very treatable with early identification and diagnosis.
-However, many people have cavities and don’t know it or don’t get treatment — the CDC estimates one in four adults in the U.S. have untreated cavities2.
-These statistics demonstrate the importance of knowing the signs of a cavity, and we’re here to help you out!
+A cavity is also very treatable with early identification and treatment.
+However, many people have cavities and don’t know it or don’t get treatment; the CDC estimates one in four adults in the U.S. have untreated cavities2.
+These statistics demonstrate why it's important to know the signs of a cavity — and we’re here to help you out!

-This guide will help you learn the signs of a cavity to look for so you can avoid more serious consequences, such as an abscess or tooth loss.
+This guide will help you learn the signs of a cavity to look so you can avoid more serious problems, such as an abscess or tooth loss.

 Why cavities develop

 Plaque is a sticky film of bacteria on your teeth caused by food, drinks, and saliva.
 If it isn’t removed via brushing, flossing, and regular dental checkups, it can wear down the hard layer of enamel that protects your teeth.
-Bacteria and acids can then form small holes in the tooth, which is a cavity3.
-This deterioration can continue down to the tooth pulp and ultimately result in tooth loss if it isn’t addressed4.
+Bacteria and acids can then form small holes, or cavities, in the tooth3.
+If it isn't addressed, this deterioration can continue down to the tooth pulp and ultimately result in tooth loss4.

 Potential signs of a cavity

-Small cavities may not have any symptoms at all4, which is why your biannual dental exams are so important.
-The early stages of tooth decay may cause white spots due to mineral loss5; however, they’re tough to spot without a trained eye.
+Small cavities may not have any symptoms at all4, which is why biannual dental exams are so crucial.
+The early stages of tooth decay may cause nothing more than white spots due to mineral loss5; however, they’re tough to spot without a trained eye.

 As a cavity progresses, you may experience some of the following noticeable symptoms.
 Note that these are not definitive signs of a cavity — always consult with your dentist!